The Old Apartment

 "The Old Apartment" is a song by the Canadian alternative rock group Barenaked Ladies.
-It was the band's first entry on the Billboard Hot 100 and first Mainstream Top 40 hit, appearing on the albums Born on a Pirate Ship, Rock Spectacle and Disc One: All Their Greatest Hits.
+It was the band's first entry on the US Billboard Hot 100, appearing on the albums Born on a Pirate Ship, Rock Spectacle and Disc One: All Their Greatest Hits.
 The music video for the song, which garnered a Best Director nomination at the 1997 MuchMusic Video Awards, was directed by fellow Canadian and fan Jason Priestley at his own suggestion.